 What if School Creates DYSlexia?
 Is now available in print!
-You can order from email@example.com and also buy on Amazon here
+In Europe you can order from email@example.com and also buy in South Africa direct from Our ShYft Community, also on Loot and Takealot, and internationally on Amazon here

-In the meantime you can also buy advance e-book versions of all of these, as well as Je’anna’s first e-book, Help!
+In the meantime you can buy advance e-book versions of all of these, as well as the e-book of What if School Creates DYSlexia? and Je’anna’s first e-book, Help!
 My Kid Hates School!

 Simply click on a book jacket to go to the e-book sales link!